 If a person has not contributed enough before reaching state pension age, they may not be able to claim state pension, or receive the full state pension amount.

-To help protect state pension and other benefits it may be beneficial for people to make voluntary NI contributions to top up their contribution history, potentially increasing the amount of state pension they will receive.
+To help protect state pensions and other benefits it may be beneficial for people to make voluntary NI contributions to top up their contribution history, potentially increasing the amount of state pension they will receive.

 We recommend you take financial advice when making that decision as, amongst other factors, it requires predicting what contributions will be made before state retirement.